Pavel-Hrdina/Zettlkasten/SLIP-BOX/Stoics on Adversity.md

 ---

+The [Stoic](Stoicism%20) view on adversity is a challenge.
+Every adversity is an opportunity for growth.
+When a disaster strikes, your character is molded, you become virtuous.
+The stoics even take it a step further, they say that **a person who doesn't experience an adversity develops bad character** and has problem controlling his judgment.
+It is I, who chooses to see an event as a **disaster**, or as an **opportunity**

+**_Epictetus counsels that we pay minimal attention to such events, instead keeping our focus squarely on our own judgements._**

 > [!quote] Seneca
-> Just as a general will only send his finest soldiers into the most difficult battles, so
+> Just as a general will only send his finest soldiers into the most
-> too will God send the toughest challenges only to the most worthy individuals.
+> difficult battles, so too will God send the toughest challenges only
+> to the most worthy individuals.
+> **And**
+> ...whatever adversity life throws at us will always be an opportunity to learn something about ourselves and to improve our characters...

 ## Personal Attachment